 - Scope 3: This category of emissions includes all other indirect emissions not covered in Scope 2, such as emissions resulting from the extraction and production of purchased materials and fuels, transport-related activities in vehicles not owned by the local government, outsourced activities, waste disposal, etc.

-GHG emissions associated with City of Boulder operations and facilities are measured in mt CO2e, which stands for metric tons of carbon dioxide equivalent.
-This unit helps measure how much we are contributing to climate change through emissions.
+GHG emissions associated with City of Boulder operations and facilities are measured in tons of carbon dioxide equivalent (MT CO2e).
+This unit helps measure how much the city organization is contributing to climate change through emissions.

-Eighty percent reduction by 2030 using 2008 as a baseline.
-Current climate science tells us that an 80 percent reduction in greenhouse gases is necessary to protect our environment from further climate damage; the City of Boulder desires to meet or exceed that target by 2030 using 2008 as the baseline.
+Fifty percent reduction by 2020 and eighty percent reduction by 2030, using 2008 as a baseline.
+Current climate science tells us that an 80 percent reduction in greenhouse gases is necessary to protect our environment from further climate damage; the city aims to meet or exceed that target by 2030.